openlibhums/ebsco_transporter/README.md

-# Science Open Transporter
+# EBSCO Transporter

-An FTP plugin for depositing works with Science Open.
+An FTP plugin for depositing works with EBSCO.

 ## Install